adobe/xamarin-acpanalytics/README.md

 The created NuGet packages can be found in the `bin` directory.
 This directory can be added as a local nuget source and packages within the directory can be added to a Xamarin project following the steps in the "Package Manager Installation" above.

 ## Usage

+The ACPAnalytics binding can be opened by loading the ACPAnalyticsBinding.sln with Visual Studio.
+The following targets are available in the solution:

+- Adobe.ACPAnalytics.iOS - The ACPAnalytics iOS bindings.
+- Adobe.ACPAnalytics.Android - The ACPAnalytics Android binding.
+- ACPAnalyticsTestApp - The Xamarin.Forms base app used by the iOS and Android test apps.
+- ACPAnalyticsTestApp.iOS - The Xamarin.Forms based iOS manual test app.
+- ACPAnalyticsTestApp.Android - The Xamarin.Forms based Android manual test app.
+- ACPAnalyticsiOSUnitTests - iOS unit test app.
+- ACPAnalyticsAndroidUnitTests - Android unit test app.

 ### [Analytics](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/adobe-analytics)